kamnxt/campuscircle/README.md

 ```
 I recommend setting up a virtualenv for this.

+As the frontend is written in Elm, you may wanna use elm-live if you want to work on this.

 ## Other stuff

 I have absolutely no connection to NS Solutions or CampusSquare, other than having to use it at my university.